Anonymous email forwarding — hide your real address without losing your inbox

 What is anonymous email forwarding?

-Anonymous email forwarding is a service that gives you a forwarding address — like contact-me@emailalias.io — that you hand out instead of your real address.
-Mail sent to the forwarding address is delivered to your real inbox, but the sender never sees the underlying address.
-To them, your only identifier is the forwarding alias.
+A service that gives you a forwarding address — like contact-me@emailalias.io — to hand out instead of your real address.
+Mail flows through to you; your real address never reaches the sender.

-Three things follow from a properly built anonymous email forwarding service:
+Three things follow from a properly built service

-- Your real address never appears in the From, Reply-To, or any header that reaches the sender.
+Your real address never appears in From, Reply-To, or any header that reaches the sender.

-- Replies you send also originate from the forwarding alias, not your real address — anonymity holds across the whole conversation, not just the first inbound mail.
+Outbound replies originate from the alias, not your real address.
+Anonymity holds across the whole conversation, not just inbound.

-- If a sender later leaks or sells the alias, you can kill that one alias without affecting any other relationship.
+If a sender leaks or sells the alias, kill that one alias without affecting any other relationship.

 What “anonymous” actually means here